aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/200-lab-07-session-manager.md

    and executes the commands on the instance.
 1. The Session Manager sends audit logs to CloudWatch Logs or S3.

-> The EC2 instance needs access to the internet or a VPC Endpoints for Session Manager to work.
+> The EC2 instance needs access to the internet or a VPC Endpoint for Session Manager to work.

 ![ssm](/50-launching-ec2/ssm-sm-1.png)